HerrMotz/bachelor-thesis/publication/main.typ

 == Proposal
 This work aims to lay the fundamentals for a program, which allows to build queries to an RDF triplestore using visual representation.
 The idea is, that since the _contents_ of the RDF triplestore can be _visualised as a graph_, _so could the query_ @Vargas2019_RDF_Explorer @Simons_Blog_Entry_Graphic_query.
 Instead of writing a query in the database's query language SPARQL, the user employs a visual query builder, which in turn generates the equivalent query.

-Creating a Visual Query Graph is similar to sketching: the user outlines the desired database structure, adds variables for the required results, and focuses on visualising the database rather than syntax.
-The graph is then automatically converted into a SPARQL query that adheres to all technical requirements.
+Creating a Visual Query Graph is similar to sketching: the user outlines the desired database structure and fills in variables for the desired results.
+The sketched graph is then automatically converted into a SPARQL query that adheres to all syntactical requirements.
+A result is retrieved from an RDF triplestore by finding the same graph structure as specified by the query.
+A variable will match any value.

 #figure(caption: [Methodology pipeline: How to get from a question in natural language to the result  in an RDF database.],
   image("methodology_pipeline.svg", width: 100%)
 )

 This work aims to closely integrate with the triplestore software suite called Wikibase#footnote[https://wikiba.se], which is widely adopted#footnote[e.g. Wikidata and FactGrid].
 Wikibase offers many very useful constructs, which, by their nature, require some technicalities to be represented using the triple syntax, e.g. further specifications of a property (which in Wikibase are called qualifiers).
-This work demonstrates that, beyond the standard triple syntax, such complex constructs can be represented as intuitive structures and queried using a Visual Query Graph.
+This work demonstrates that, beyond the standard triple syntax, such complex constructs can be represented as intuitive structures and queried using a Visual Query Graph, following @Simons_Blog_Entry_Graphic_query.
 To achieve this, it introduces the conventions of data modelling in Wikibase and explains their mapping to RDF syntax.

 #figure(
   caption: [A screenshot of the Visual Query Graph which generates the above posted query.
-Variables are shown in violet and things in light blue.], image("screenshot_quebyg_example.png", width: 100%) ) <fig:screenshot_example_vqg>
+Variables are shown in violet and things in light blue.
+Green nodes show which variables are part of the result set.], image("screenshot_quebyg_example.png")

-#todo[Dieser Screenshot muss nochmal neu generiert werden.
-Da steht ?3 zwischen ?people und ?society.
-Dort sollte allerdings eine IRI stehen fü `Mitglied in`]
+) <fig:screenshot_example_vqg>

+#figure(
+  caption: [An exemplary RDF Graph against which query from @fig:example_query_introduction is run.], image("RDF_Graph_example.svg"),
+)

+The results of typical SPARQL queries on an RDF graph are presented as a table, with each column representing a requested variable.
+For this example, the table will have one column which includes all career statements associated with Goethe and Böber ${"Author", "Head of State", "Director", "Explorer", "Professor"}$.

 Query by Graph cannot fully eliminate the need for users to learn the conventions of an RDF triplestore.
 For instance, determining which subjects are available and what to expect is entirely dependent on the database's users and engineers, as is the naming of properties.
 However, with Query by Graph, querying an RDF graph becomes as simple as drawing a suitable stencil that mirrors the RDF graph's structure.
 The desired pattern is sketched, while any undefined elements are left as variables to be resolved during the query process.
 Using the editor's search fields, users can quickly adjust the meanings of nodes and edges, creating a workflow that feels more intuitive and similar to sketching a chain of thought.

-A demonstration of the program is available at https://quebyg.daniel-motz.de/.
+@heading:preliminaries provides the necessary preliminaries, including the fundamentals of RDF, SPARQL, and the data model used in Wikibase. @heading:querying delves into the principles of querying RDF graphs and the specific challenges posed by Wikibase's advanced constructs. @heading:mapping introduces the concept of Visual Query Graphs and how they are mapped to SPARQL queries.
+It furthermore discusses the implementation of the tool *Query by Graph*, which incorporates and realises a significant portion of the features conceptualised in this thesis. @heading:discussion discusses the implications, limitations, and potential extensions of the proposed approach.

-= Preliminaries
+= Preliminaries <heading:preliminaries>
 To define the tasks of Query by Graph, it is essential to discuss Wikibase's data modelling conventions, the formal definitions of Wikibase's special constructs, their mapping to the Resource Description Framework (RDF), the RDF itself and the syntax of the query language for RDF, SPARQL.
 The most commonly used SPARQL queries for retrieving information are SPARQL-SELECT queries, which are the primary focus of this work.
 SPARQL-SELECT queries function like stencils that describe a triple pattern, which is applied across an RDF graph until a matching pattern is found.
 For each match in the RDF graph, the corresponding variable assignments are returned as a result set.
 The idea is that the Visual Query Graph will represent the same stencil as the SPARQL-SELECT query.

 Certain patterns in the RDF graph of Wikibase exist solely for technical reasons and are not intuitive to users without an understanding of the underlying necessities.
 For example, this includes relationships involving multiple objects.
 These patterns are limited in scope and are defined within the Wikibase data model, providing an opportunity to develop an intuitive representation for them in the Visual Query Graph.
 During query generation from the Visual Query Graph, these intuitive representations are translated into technically accurate constructs, ensuring they can be queried successfully.